 Program 2.C: ADU One-Stop-Shop

 Continue to partner with Hello Housing to operate the ADU one-stop-shop.
 Hello Housing provides free feasibility and project management support for residents of Unincorporated Alameda County.
 This includes property evaluations and guidance in locating professionals and navigating the permitting process.

 Responsible Party: Community Development Agency (CDA) - Housing and Community

 Development

 Funding Source: General Fund

-Time Frame: Ongoing.
+Time Frame: Current contract ends in 2024.

+Quantified Objective: Assist at least 3 more homeowners over the course of the contract

+for a total of 20 homeowners helped

 Program 2.D: Park Fee Waiver

 Continue to waive the park fee for affordable housing projects to support their financial feasibility.

 Responsible Party: Community Development Agency (CDA) - Planning

 Funding Source: General Fund

 Time Frame: Ongoing.